 If your employer disputes or denies a claim for medical treatment after a workplace accident, you may be unsure how to proceed.
 You may be uncertain of your rights.
 That is a very typical situation.

-You have a right to challenge an employer’s denial of your worker’s compensation benefits and to request a hearing.
-An attorney can represent you in negotiating a compromise settlement and in presenting evidence at a hearing.
+An employee has a right to challenge an employer’s denial of your worker’s compensation benefits and to request a hearing.
+An attorney can represent the employee in negotiating a compromise settlement and in presenting evidence at a hearing.

-You also have a right to challenge a doctor’s determination to send you back to work after an accident and discontinue your disability benefits.
+An employee also has a right to challenge a doctor’s determination to send the employee back to work after an accident and discontinue your disability benefits.

 The Indiana worker’s compensation system is complicated, with numerous rules about notification and deadlines to meet.
 If you represent yourself at a hearing before the Board of Worker’s Compensation, you may make a misstep that will harm your chances of obtaining benefits.
 For example, an attorney may be unable to cite certain evidence on appeal because you failed to introduce it during the initial hearing.
 Our worker’s compensation attorneys can pursue benefits on your behalf while you focus on recovering from your injuries.